gndayisenga/CRUD_advanced_java/README.md

-The work intended to show how to create, read, update and delete data using servlet.
+The work intended to show how to perform Crud in servlet servlet.
-The work content html file ti serve as user input insert update, delete java files
+The work content html file to serve as user input insert update, delete java files